 General

-The Gourmet Farm Girl
+By the Gourmet Farm Girl

 Serves 2-3

-Double or triple if serving more
+Double if serving more

 ENJOY!

-Turnip Time… Read More »
+Great Side Dish… Read More »

 This recipe is simple, full of flavor and good for you foods.
 The latest NEW product by The Gourmet Farm Girl.
 All soup mixes are designed to be simple; you add a few common pantry items and fresh vegetables.
 The seasoning is in the mix; combine the ingredients and fill your home with the wonderful aroma of homemade soup on the stove.